OSI Systems (OSIS)

 Alan Edrick, Executive Vice President and Chief Financial Officer

-Alan Edrick joined OSI Systems, Inc. as Executive Vice President and Chief Financial Officer in July/September 2006.
-He possesses over three decades of experience in financial management and public accounting, including expertise in mergers and acquisitions, capital markets, financial planning and analysis, and regulatory compliance.
-Before joining OSI Systems, Mr. Edrick was Executive Vice President and Chief Financial Officer of BioSource International, Inc., a biotechnology company, from 2004 to 2006, until its acquisition by Invitrogen Corporation.
-From 1998 to 2004, he served as Senior Vice President and Chief Financial Officer of North American Scientific, Inc., a medical device and specialty pharmaceutical company.
-Prior to that, he worked at Price Waterhouse LLP from 1989 to 1998, holding various positions including Senior Manager in Capital Markets.
+Alan Edrick joined OSI Systems in September 2006 as Executive Vice President and Chief Financial Officer.
+He brings over three decades of experience in financial management and public accounting, including expertise in mergers and acquisitions, capital markets, financial planning and analysis, and regulatory compliance.
+Prior to his role at OSI Systems, Mr. Edrick served as Executive Vice President and Chief Financial Officer of BioSource International, Inc., a biotechnology company, from 2004 to 2006, until its acquisition by Invitrogen Corporation.
+He was also Senior Vice President and CFO of North American Scientific, Inc., a medical device and specialty pharmaceutical company.
+Mr. Edrick has been recognized multiple times as "CFO of the Year" by the Los Angeles Business Journal.

 Victor Sze, Executive Vice President, General Counsel and Corporate Secretary